magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

 ## Peer Dependencies

-If you haven’t installed Vue Equipment’s peer dependencies automatically, you’ll need to install the following packages manually to use the drawer.
+If you haven’t installed the required peer dependencies automatically, you’ll need to install the following packages manually to use the drawer.

 <ProseTable
   :columns="[